Incorrect characters or fonts in print output?

-Your users may wish to print documents that have not originated within your firm.
-It is possible that these documents will provide the information as to which font was used in the relevant application, but the font itself may not have been included, (e. g. by embedding in the document).
-If the font from one of those documents is already installed on the print server on which print output is to be rendered then there is generally no problem.
+If your users also want to print documents that were not processed in your company, these documents may only contain information about which font was used in the respective application.
+However, the font itself may not have been supplied ‒ e. g. by embedding it in the document.
+If the font of such a non-company document is installed on the print server on which the print jobs are rendered, there are usually no problems.

 In the above example, even though "Arial" was used in the original document, it is not embedded in the PDF.
 Of the "Calibri" font, only those characters actually used in the document are embedded (Embedded Subset), and all the characters of the font "HelveticaNeue-ThinCond" are embedded (Embedded).